McSquanchy/webpr-fs21-toolbox/toolbox.md

 ## Prototype

-* Classifies objects similar to a 'type'
+* Classifies objects similar to a type
 * Manages shared properties
 * Is itself an object
 * Can be checked, e.g. by instanceof